 - Scheme has probably been in place for a while.

 - Financial impact likely much higher than it originally appears.

 - Management must mitigate the company’s losses by moving quickly to curtail further criminal activity.

 - Contact insurance provider.

-- Failure to promptly notify insurance company may void coverage.
+- Failure to promptly notify the insurance company may void coverage.

 - Contact legal counsel

-- Attorney with fraud experience can be invaluable in developing and executing a litigation plan.
+- An attorney with fraud experience can be invaluable in developing and executing a litigation plan.

-- Attorney with employment experience can be helpful in guiding you through the maze of employer and employee rights.
+- An attorney with employment experience can be helpful in guiding you through the maze of employer and employee rights.

 - Develop an investigative plan